icbat/broker-todo-list/README.md

-# wow-addon-template
-A template repo for how I setup my WoW Addons for development.

-## TODOs for this template
-- Can you generate Changelogs?
-- Can we automate any/all of these steps with a CLI w/ prompts?

-## Steps to use this template

-1. Update all the values in `AddonName.toc` to be correct, deleting saved variables lines if unnecessary
-1. Rename `AddonName.toc` to have your exact AddonName
-1. Update environment variables in `.github/workflows/release.yml` so that builds will work
-1. Tag the repo as `wow-addon` so it's more discoverable.
-1. Update the rest of the readme
-1. Delete everything through here and including this in the Readme.

-AddonName
+Broker:  ToDo List
 =========

-A short description of what this addon does, who it's for
+A daily and weekend checklist to help you reach your goals

 Get it on [WoW Interface](WOWILINK) or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)

+## TODOs for this project
+1. Update environment variables in `.github/workflows/release.yml` so that builds will work
+1. Setup WoWI + CI

 ## Changelog
-- Put patch notes here
+- Initial Release

 ## Contributing